gitKearney/php7-from-scratch/README.md

     sudo adduser www-data vboxsf

 ### STEP 4: Add Shared Directory
+Be sure to choose the *auto-mount option*.
+Secondly, there's a bug in VM where external hard drives cannot be used to store shared folders

 Power off the virtual machine, add a shared directory, then reboot your VM